Dear Family Cook,

 Cooking outside helps slow the family down.
 My kids will sit around a fire and talk for hours, instead of barreling through 15 minutes of eating at the inside table.
 It is a great way to connect without having to plan a big vacation or outing.

-When you order the Cooking Outside eCourse (full eCourse edition), you will be immediately be ushered into a series of 28 Master Class Videos that reveal all my secrets for making the most of cooking outside, so you can relax and enjoy this precious time with your loved ones.
+When you order the Cooking Outside eBook package, you will be immediately be ushered into a series of 5 Master Class Videos that reveal all my secrets for making the most of cooking outside, so you can relax and enjoy this precious time with your loved ones.

-Here’s a sampling of the 28 videos you’ll get when you order the full Cooking Outside eCourse*:
+Here are the 5 videos you’ll get when you order the Cooking Outside eCookbook:

 Why Cook Outside? — Want to do more cooking outside, beat the heat and make life more fun and interesting?
 Even simple meals taste better when cooked outdoors.
 The fresh air and the invigorating feeling of being outdoors really work up an appetite!)